ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Limitations and Possible Future Adds**

 #.
 Sampling on a single time step is not representative of most surveys.
-People might move houses, change names, have babies, or have loved ones die during the census leading to additional noise in the census not modeled here
+People might move houses, change names, have babies, or have loved ones die during the survey leading to additional noise not modeled here
 #.
 Our model does not include an option for double counting or duplicating people
 #.
-There are multiple other factors that contribute to omission rate including: tenure in a home, state/geography, age, and having a SSN (as a proxy for citizenship) [Jackson_2007]_.
+There are multiple other factors that contribute to non-response including: tenure in a home, state/geography, age, and having a SSN (as a proxy for citizenship) based on ACS data [Jackson_2007]_.
 These are not currently included in our model
 #.
 Simulants who do not respond to one time point in a longitudinal survey are probably more likely to not respond moving forward.
 We assume independence here.

 **Initial Survey - American Community Survey**

 The ACS will be used for V&V testing.
-It is deinfed as:
+It is defined as:

 - Sample rate of (12,000 / 350 million)%
+- Sample will be stratified by state to ensure an even distribution
 - Sample at each time step (approximates monthly) for 12 time steps
-- NOT longitudinal (independent samples)
+- **Not** longitudinal (independent samples)
 - Includes mail/online, telephone, and personal visits